 It is not an everyday task, but sometimes I like to go back to an old post to update some information, or to correct an error shown by one of my followers.
-This is the reason why the tool should be able to reload all the posts and pages published in my website.
+This is the reason why the tool should be able to reload all the posts and pages published on my website.

-I do not want to use one tool to create new one and another to edit old ones.
-Also, I want to edit all the meta data linked to a post such as tags and keywords for categories, post status,… At last, the tool should synchronize all that stuff back and forth, in a seamless way.
+I do not want to use one tool to create a new one and another to edit old ones.
+Also, I want to edit all the metadata linked to a post such as tags and keywords for categories, post status,… At last, the tool should synchronize all that stuff back and forth, in a seamless way.
 Ideally, I would like to edit the Custom Post I have, due to the use of dedicated plugins.

 Ideally, the tool should be able to embed some third party plugins, well-known, and often used in WordPress, such as Yoast for Seo.

 Blogo and Desk can manage posts but also categories, tags,… To edit an old post with Desk, you will have first to create a new document, then switch to list on the right, choose your blog in the list and then select the post!
 It is clearly not created to be a content manager.
 Desk’s behavior is « new content-oriented » ; -).
 Blogo is far better to manage old post editing.
 However, the version that I have tested has some bugs!
 Sometimes conflicts appear.
 You cannot load the post that you want.
 MarsEdit is the strongest to manage content.
 It has the ability to edit all the kind of meta-data that WordPress is using.
 You can customize your own custom fields!
 (However, I did not try.)

 Even though I am able to live without that, it would be great to click and see the post in a preview mode, with all the CSS from the template applied.
 I believe it is possible to upload the draft and open a « Webkit » window to show the page (maybe I am too much optimistic…).

 Result: Desk is pleasant to use.
 Blogo is nice.
 MarsEdit needs to improve itself.